-Health Benefits Of Pine Essential Oil: The Genus Of Pinus
+The Health Benefits Of Pine Essential Oil Explained

-I’m always surprised to find out about how long many essential oils have been in use for – and pine oil is one of the few that’s really stood the test of time.
-Since the times of the ancient Greeks, pine oil has been used to treat a variety of illnesses and ailments and was favored for it’s rich, woody aroma.
+I’m always surprised to find out about how long many essential oils have been in use for -- and pine oil is one of the few that’s really stood the test of time.
+Going way back to the ancient Greeks, pine oil has been in order to treat a variety of illnesses and ailments and was favored for it’s rich, woody aroma.

 If you’re interested in changing to a more holistic way of life, or are looking for more natural products to add to your healing arsenal, then pine oil is an essential addition.
-It’s readily available and very effective – ultimately though, the results will speak for themselves.
-But if you’re interested in finding out more about the oil before trying it out, then keep reading.
+It’s readily available and very effective -- ultimately though, the results will speak for themselves.
+To find out more about the array of health benefits, just keep reading.

-As I mentioned earlier, the oil is derived from the needle like leaves of the pine tree.
-Pine oil is not to be confused with pine nut oil – which is derived from the seeds of the tree.
+As I mentioned earlier, the oil is derived from the needle-like leaves of the pine tree.
+Pine oil is not to be confused with pine nut oil -- which is derived from the seeds of the tree.
 Pine nut oil is used more often in cooking and is not suitable for topical skin use as it has a higher comedogenic rating than the oil derived from the trees leaves.
-This means that it will block up your pores and leave an oily layer on the surface of your skin, which generally leads to blemishes.
+This means that it will block up your pores and leave an oily layer on your skin, which generally leads to blemishes.

 There are 3 main pine varieties that are commonly utilized in the distillation process, namely the Dwarf Pine, the Longleaf Pine and the Scotch or Norway Pine.
 To produce the oil, a process known as steam distillation extracts the various chemicals and bioactive compounds from the organic matter.